tlewowski/zurvan/README.md

  - `zurvanEndDate` is _zurvan_ date in same format that is returned when timers are intercepted (not exactly same as usual `Date` - see [limitations]{#limitations})
  - `zurvanEndProcessTime` is _zurvan_ process time in `hrtime` format (`[seconds, nanoseconds]`) at the release site
  - `zurvanEndTime` is `TimeUnit` that can be compared with `dueTime` of `Timer`.
 It represents amount of time that was forwarded.
+ - `remainingImmediates` is an object of immediates that were not yet executed.
+In `zurvan.releaseTimers()` is should always be an object defined as: { size: 0 }.
+If you encounter other value, please report it.
+For other possible values, see `zurvan.forcedReleaseTimers()`.

  A `Timer` object consists of at least two fields: `callback` which is a 0-argument function executing what would be done if it expired and
  `dueTime` which is a `TimeUnit`, informing when would the timer be expired.
 In case of intervals it must also contain `callDelay` field, which is a `TimeUnit`